dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 - [msfvenom](https://www.offsec.com/metasploit-unleashed/msfvenom/)
 - [metasploit](https://www.metasploit.com/)

-After all the talk above, and  once we got the machine running (again, from discord, really cool stuff), we can grab thw IP address and run an nmap, as shown below.
+After all the talk above, and  once we got the machine running (again, from discord, really cool stuff), we can grab the IP address and run an nmap, as shown below.

 ```
 # Nmap 7.94 scan initiated Sat Jun 24 01:17:24 2023 as: nmap -Pn -sV -sC -oN portscan.txt 10.10.88.129